ukitgroup/mass-labeling/docs/install.md

     git clone https://github.com/ukitgroup/mass-labeling.git
     cd mass-labelling
     ```
-1. Run install the script and follow its instructions:
+1. Run the install script and follow its instructions:
     ```sh
     ./bin/install.sh
     ```
-    The installation process will ask you to provide the following information:
+    During the installation process you will be asked to provide the following information:
     - MongoDB URI
     - HTTP port for __Mass Labeling__ service access
     - cookie secret to sign each user session ID

     As a result, this script generates two files: `config/app.yml` and `config/app.env`.

-1. Install the npm modules required using the following command:
+1. Install the required npm modules using the following command:

     ```sh
     npm i --no-save